-Few things in domestic life are more troublesome and disconcerting than the presence of mould in your bathroom.
+There are few things in domestic life are more troublesome than the presence of mould in your bathroom.

-There’s no way you’ll enjoy that nice, relaxing shower, not while that nasty orange slime lingers in the corner of the tile floor.
-Not only is mould unpleasant to look at, it can create some serious health hazards including skin infections and pneumonia if not properly removed.
+Enjoying that nice, relaxing shower after work when there’s nasty orange slime that lingers in the corner of the tile floor.
+Not only is mould unpleasant to look at, it can create some serious health hazards; including skin infections and pneumonia if not properly removed.

-The wet, warm, and usually window-free environment of the home bathroom makes it the ideal breeding ground for the stuff as well so, unfortunately, as long as you’re taking showers, there’s always going to be the danger of mould growth in the bathroom.
+The wet, and warm of the bathroom makes it the ideal breeding ground for mould.
+Unfortunately, as long as you’re taking showers, there’s always going to be the danger of mould growth in the bathroom.